idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

     fn greet(&self, name: &str) -> String;
 }

-/// This is a formal version, which uses the first name and the last name. trait FormalGreeter {
+/// This is a formal version which uses the first name and the last name. trait FormalGreeter {
     fn greet_formal(&self, first_name: &str, last_name: &str) -> String;
 }